 How is Virginia Doing?

 According to the Centers for Disease Control, Virginia ranks 25th among the states for its age-adjusted annual cancer death rate.
 In 2011 -- the most recent year national data is available -- Virginia's rate was 170.7 deaths per 100,000 people, higher than the national average of 166.4.
 Virginia's rate was also below that of all our peer states: Tennessee (187.9), North Carolina (170.5), and Maryland (166.0).
 Although their rate actually rose a bit, Utah again had the lowest rate in the nation at 125.6 deaths per 100,000 people.

-Data collected by Virginia’s Department of Health reveals that cancer rates continue to fall across most of the state.
-The Northern region again had the lowest age-adjusted cancer mortality rate at 131.7 per 100,000 in 2012; the Southwest region had the highest rate at 195.7 per 100,000 people, followed closely by the Southwest region with 186.4 deaths.
+Data collected by Virginia’s Department of Health reveals that cancer rates continue to fall in many regions of the state.
+The Northern region again had the lowest age-adjusted cancer mortality rate at 129.6 per 100,000 in 2013; the Eastern region had the highest rate in 2013 at 199.1 per 100,000 people, followed closely by the Southwest region with 186.4 deaths.

 What Influences the Cancer Rate?